monopole/snt/review/deployment.md

 ## A pod and a count

-A deployment is a pod template, a pod instance count, and the machinery to manages these instances.
-If fewer instances are found, k8s starts some.
-If more are found, k8s stops them.
-There's a notion of managing configuration changes n pods at a time.
+A deployment is a pod template, a pod instance count, and the machinery to manage these instances - maintaining the pod count in the face of failing pods.

 Create some deployment YAML, putting it on disk for later editting, instead of piping it directly to `kubectl apply`:

 <!-- @deploymentYaml @test -->
 ```
+export TUT_APP_DIR=$TUT_DIR/tutApp
-mkdir -p $TUT_DIR/raw
+mkdir -p $TUT_APP_DIR

-cat <<EOF >$TUT_DIR/raw/dep-kale.yaml
+cat <<EOF >$TUT_APP_DIR/dep-kale.yaml
 apiVersion: apps/v1beta1
 kind: Deployment
 metadata: